Richard Herman

 President Bush appointed Herman to his Council of Advisors on Science and Technology, serving on subcommittees which advised the President on nanotechnology, networking and information technology and university-private sector partnerships.
 He co-chaired the High Performance Computing Initiative for the Council on Competitiveness as well as serving on the steering committee for its Energy, Security, Innovation and Sustainability Initiative and the Council's Executive Committee.

 Herman served as chair of the Council of Presidents for the University Research Association in 2007.
 He also served on, and was chair of, the National Science Foundation's Advisory Committee.
 Herman's research specializes on mathematical physics and operator algebras.

 Early life

 Herman was raised in his grandfather's house in Brooklyn.
-He attended Stevens Institute of Technology where he received a B.Sc. in mathematics in 1963.
+He attended Stevens Institute of Technology, where he received a B.S. in mathematics in 1963.
 He later received his Ph.D. in mathematics from University of Maryland, College Park, in 1967.

 After graduating from Maryland, Herman taught mathematics at the University of California, Los Angeles from 1968 to 1972.
 He moved to Pennsylvania State University in 1972 and later served as chairman of the Mathematics Department from 1986 to 1990.
 In 1990, he returned to University of Maryland in College Park to serve as dean until 1998.

+University of Illinois

+He previously served there as Provost and Vice Chancellor of Academic Affairs since 1998.
+As provost he garnered support for, and administered, a "faculty excellence" program designed to bring established faculty to the institution.
+Throughout his administrative tenure, sponsored research at the university increased by more than 50%.